-Beginning on January 1 2019, foreign travelers transiting across China have several options for transit visa exemptions.
-Even though requirements for each transit visa exemption vary, each transit visa exemption provides that foreign travelers are only travelling through China between two different countries.
+Beginning on January 1, 2019, foreign travelers transiting across China have several options for transit visa exemptions.
+Even though requirements for each transit visa exemption vary, each transit visa exemption provides that foreign travelers are only traveling through China between two different countries.
 The three transit visa exemptions allow eligible foreign travelers a visa-free visit for:

 - 24 hours transit visa exemption

 - 72 hours transit visa exemption